How to Get a Bethpage Black Tee Time

 Those seeking to cross the acclaimed course off their bucket-list can do so quite easily, and affordably, actually.
 Non-New York residents pay $160 for a weekend round and $140 during the week, while residents pay $80 on weekends and $70 during the week.

 So, what’ s the secret to locking in your tee time?
 Bethpage State Park reserves the first hour of tee times exclusively for golfers who camp out the night before in the parking lot.
 Here are the secrets to snagging a tee time at Bethpage Black.

-This should be a no brainer, but get there early.
-Prospective golfers park in numbered spots on a first come, first serve basis.
+This should be a no-brainer, but get there early.
+Prospective golfers park in numbered spots on a first come, first served basis.
 The parking lot, known affectionately the "Bethpage Inn", will soon fill with other hopeful hackers.
-For the busier spring and summer seasons, showing up as early as 4pm should guarantee you a spot.
-Weekdays and the off-season are more forgiving, with some golfers reporting being able to show up as late as midnight and still get a tee time the next day.
+For the busier spring and summer seasons, showing up as early as 4:00 p.m. should guarantee you a spot.
+Weekdays and the off-season are more forgiving, with some golfers reporting being able to show up as late as midnight and still getting a tee time the next day.

-As to the actual sleeping experience, it is important to remember that no matter what, sleeping in a car is a terrible experience.
+It is important to remember that no matter what, sleeping in a car is a terrible experience.
 Try and make the most of it by preparing your car.
-Bring something soft like a yoga mat or sleeping pad (the kind used for camping) to keep you from bumping hard into the center console mid-snooze or feeling the seatbelt buckle dig into your bad hip.
-In addition, a sleep mask, noise cancelling headphones and a good sleeping bag are also going to make your night much more restful.
+Bring something soft like a yoga mat or sleeping pad (the kind used for camping) to keep you from bumping into the center console mid-snooze or feeling the seatbelt buckle dig into your bad hip.
+In addition, a sleep mask, noise cancelling headphones and a good sleeping bag can also make your night much more restful.